traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ here's everyone with their computer science degrees and then there's me.

+^ folks started a ml study group.

 ^ Everyone else learning fast

-^ i was falling behind from the first study group and was beating myself up about it.
+^ but i was falling behind from the first study group and was beating myself up about it.

-^ i wanted to prove myself & validate my learning style
+^ i wanted to prove that i could learn all these concepts but in my own style.

-^ All theoretical, no practical/tangible

-^ so i found other ways to learn and decided to create a physical use case for ML that was relevant to me and my interests
+^ so i found other ways some other courses and decided to create a physical use case for ML that was relevant to me and my interests

-^ So the real reason i built this is because I couldn't keep up with a machine learning study group at work.
+^ So yeah the real reason i built this is because I couldn't keep up with a machine learning study group at work.

 ---